peterlinxm1/op/router/linksys_wrt1900acs/README.md

 You can download the OpwnWrt for Linksys WRT1900ACS firmware from [Actions](https://github.com/ophub/op/actions).
 Such as ` Build OpenWrt for Linksys WRT1900ACS `.
 Unzip to get the `***.img` file.

-This firmware supports WRT1900ACS v1 & v2 (shelby).
+This firmware supports Linksys WRT1900ACS v1 & v2 (shelby).

 Install OpenWrt: 1.
 Login to Linksys WebUI (Default IP: 192.168.1.1; Password: admin).
 2. `Access Router` (default password: admin) → `connectivity` → `Basic` → `Manual` - `Choose File`, select Install img file: `openwrt-mvebu-cortexa9-linksys_wrt1900acs-squashfs-factory.img`, click `install`, 3. wait for the installation to complete, the router will automatically restart and enter OpenWrt system.